Venues of the 2004 Summer Olympics: After the Olympics

 The OAKA area has hosted numerous events since the ending of the 2004 Summer Paralympics, including Madonna, Pearl Jam and Shakira concerts in 2006 and basketball's Euroleague Final Four, won by home team Panathinaikos, in 2007.

 HOC has hosted numerous events as well, including the European Rowing Championships at Schinias in 2008, blues guitarist Gary Moore in 2008, and ART-ATHINA in 2010.

 In the Faliro Coastal Zone Olympic Complex, the Faliro Sports Pavilion is known as Athens International Convention Center, Peace and Friendship Stadium is a multipurpose venue, and the Beach Volleyball Centre is an outdoor conference venue.

 After the Olympics, the Goudi Olympic Hall was converted into the Badminton Theater in honor of the sport it hosted for the 2004 Games, and opened in 2007.

 The Markopoulo Shooting Centre has all but one of its sections turned over to the Hellenic Police, with the Passport Office and Special Forces scheduled to relocate there as well.

 Ano Liosia Arena was converted into an arts and entertainment facility after the Olympics.

 Several of the venues have not found a post-Games use, and have fallen into disrepair in the years since, including the canoe/kayak centre, hockey centre, and softball stadium.

+Hellinikon Metropolitan Park

+The Hellinikon Olympic Complex is being converted into a new park called Hellinikon Metropolitan Park.
+It will feature the Hard Rock Hotel & Casino Athens which will open in 2027 and will become the first integrated resort in continental Europe.
+The park will also become the home of the new Riviera Tower which will be a residential tower.